NTCSL - a community learning together what it takes to have a more fulfilling life."

 In 1997 a friend referred her to Living Enrichment Center in Wilsonville, Oregon where she was first exposed to New Thought Philosophy.
 At that time she was amazed at all the like-minded people she was meeting through an established spiritual philosophy that Laura had believed she was “making up as she went along” throughout her life.

-In early 2003, Laura completed the professional spiritual practitioner program.
+In early 2003, Laura completed her initial Professional Practitioner Studies and licensing.
 Still raising two sons, she supported and taught classes, began seeing clients for private sessions, and added music ministry to her personal spiritual practices.
-Song is a dynamic form of prayer and a profound expression of the Divine demonstrating in flesh and voice.
+She believes song is a dynamic form of prayer and a profound expression of the Divine demonstrating in flesh and voice.

 Leslie Kaye is a Religious Science Practitioner licensed through the United Centers for Spiritual Living.